-The YMCA of the Inland Northwest was chartered in 1884 and today serves nearly 70,000 members and 7,000 program participants each year in Spokane County.
-Our Y includes five branches – Spokane Valley, Central, North and South branches, and Sandpoint, ID – along with resident Camp Reed, EWU Children’s Center, Central YMCA Children’s Center and 18 Before-and-After School sites serving 21 schools in 6 districts.
+The YMCA of the Inland Northwest was chartered in 1884 and today serves nearly 70,000 members and 7,000 program participants each year in Spokane County WA and Bonner County ID.
+Our Y includes five branches – Spokane Valley, Central Spokane, North Spokane, South Spokane and Litehouse in Sandpoint, ID – along with resident Camp Reed, EWU Children’s Center, Central YMCA Children’s Center and 18 Before-and-After School sites serving 21 schools in 6 districts.
 From the beginning, our YMCA has, and continues to be, well-positioned to address the challenges, and maximize the opportunities, presented to us in the future.
 Our steadfast commitment to impacting and changing lives remains paramount as we ensure that our YMCA will be accessible to people regardless of age, ethnicity, religion, gender, or income through programs that build healthy spirit, mind, and body for all.

 View the YMCA of the Inland Northwest’s 125th Anniversary book.